pombredanne/omg-monitor/README.md

     sudo docker build -t "[USERNAME]/monitor" .

-Note that our [Dockerfile] uses the [numenta/nupic] image, as that image already contains a NuPIC installation.
+Note that our [Dockerfile] uses the [cloudwalk/nupic] image, as that image already contains a NuPIC installation.
+We don't use `numenta/nupic` as it is rapidly changing, so we prefer a frozen version of it

 ## Screenshots